 Now, What Makes a Great Bourbon Bar?

 This one should be easy, right?
 It’s all about the bourbon.
 Good bourbon is the key to a good bourbon bar, of course, but there’s much more to the story.
-A good bourbon bar offers selection, competitive prices, pleasing aesthetics, a comfortable environment, and more.
+A good bourbon bar offers selection, competitive prices, pleasing aesthetics, a comfortable environment, and exotic cocktails with bourbon.
 To create the best bourbon bar in town, it takes a lot more than simply slinging drinks.
 So, let’s take a look into some factors of what make a good bourbon bar—no matter where you are.

 2. Pricing: Additionally, pricing is key here, too.
 If your bar only offers top-shelf bourbons, you may drive out a lot of customers who are looking for more mid-range prices for their drinks.
 Of course, a certain bourbon bar may be trying to cultivate a certain clientele by only offering certain prices, but the best bars will have something for everyone.